dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/mean-calculation-java.md

 Approach
 --------

-Map- Reduce functions can be implemented by using the 'Key-value ' pair.
+Map-Reduce functions can be implemented by using the 'Key-value ' pair.
 By taking  'year' as  __key__, we can group the values year wise.
 By taking the sum of all the sub-meter readings as __value__, we form the key-value pair.
 The sum values will be used by the reducer to find  mean for the selected key value i.e., the year.

 ![map_reduce](/images/map_reduce.png)